malvinys/mys-todo-list/README.md

 # Attendance App

-This application is for checkin and checkout attendance purposes
+This application for checkin and checkout attendance purposes

 - [x] Backend Storage API https://github.com/malvinys/express-typescript
   <p>This project is a storage api.
 I'm use technologies such : </p>